Sales Ban in Germany for Two Samsung Tablet Models

 Apple Inc. is defending itself against the launch of the Samsung tablet PC on the German and European market.
 In a ruling dated September 9, 2011, the Düsseldorf Regional Court prohibited the German subsidiary of Samsung's South Korean parent company from manufacturing, importing or placing the "Galaxy Tab 10.1" on the market in the European Union.
 The parent company was prohibited from doing so for the territory of the Federal Republic of Germany.
 With regard to the South Korean parent company, a Europe-wide ban was ruled out because the Düsseldorf Regional Court had no international jurisdiction in this respect.
 Apple Inc. had not been able to credibly demonstrate that the German subsidiary was acting on behalf of the parent company, which would have been necessary for the Regional Court to have jurisdiction.
 Both parties have appealed against this ruling.
 Samsung is seeking a reversal of the ban, and Apple Inc. is seeking Europe-wide application of the ban, including against the South Korean parent company.

-Today's decision does not concern the successor model "Galaxy Tab 10.1 N".
-With regard to the "Galaxy Tab 10.1 N" tablet, the Düsseldorf Regional Court heard oral proceedings on 22 December 2011 and will issue a decision on 9 February 2012 (reference number: 14c O 292/11).
+Today's decision does not concern the successor model “Galaxy Tab 10.1 N”.
+Regarding the “Galaxy Tab 10.1 N” tablet, the District Court of Düsseldorf held oral hearings on December 22, 2011, and will issue a decision on February 9, 2012 (File number: 14c O 292/11).

-The decision is final.
+The decision is legally binding.

 File reference: